Pass the 2021 ICC B1 Residential Building Inspector Exam!

 This comprehensive code compiles all building, plumbing, mechanical, fuel gas, and electrical requirements for non-commercial one- and two-family dwellings in one convenient code.
 The regulations cover dwellings and townhouses up to three stories.

-The IRC contains many important changes such as:
+The IRC contains many significant changes, such as:

 - Braced wall lines must be placed on a physical wall or placed between multiple walls.